Avijay1109/Personalized-News-Aggregator/README.md

 - **Register your preferences** by adding news category preferences to your account.
 - **Browse articles** by category and discover news that matches your interests.

-We aim to make staying informed easy, enjoyable, and tailored to your needs.
+We aim to make staying informed easy, enjoyable, and tailored to what you want to see.

 ---